Chinese Kites 风筝 fēngzhēng

 An early legend about the origin of the kite is that the philosopher Mozi (d.
 380BCE) built a kite made of wood in the form of an eagle near Mount Lu in Shandong.
 Later on the kite was made much lighter when silk and bamboo replaced wood.
 Then the invention of fine paper in China made kites cheaper and easier to build.
 There is an ancient legend about Huan Jing ➚ who was told by the soothsayer Fei Jiangfang (費長房) to flee to high land to escape disaster on the double ninth Chongyang festival and drink wine in which chrysanthemum petals had been soaked.
 He did as he was told and he avoided an infectious plague and kite flying became part of the an annual festival held on that day each year.

-Kites used to used in Chinese battles; a very large kite is strong enough to lift a soldier into an enemy town; while others were used to drop propaganda leaflets into besieged cities.
+Kites were used in Chinese battles.
+A very large kite was made strong enough to lift a soldier into an enemy town; while others were used to drop propaganda leaflets into besieged cities.
 General Hanxin (c.
-231?196 BCE) ➚ used kites to measure the distance to enemy walls so that guns could be targeted and tunnels could be excavated to the correct distance.
-He flew a kite higher and higher until the shadow of the kite just hit the wall, by measuring the length of kite string and the angle of the sun he could work out the accurate distance to the town.
+231-196 BCE) ➚ used kites to measure the distance to enemy walls so that guns could be targeted and tunnels could be excavated to the correct distance.
+He flew a kite higher and higher until the shadow of the kite just hit the wall, by measuring the length of kite string and the angle of the sun he could calculate the exact distance to the town.

 Tianjin and Weifang ➚, Shandong are two cities particularly associated with kites, they hold annual competitions that attract enthusiasts from many countries.
 For a lovely web page showing 99 kite designs you can visit the University of Maine web site ➚.